facebookresearch/libri-light/data_preparation/README.md

      wget https://dl.fbaipublicfiles.com/librilight/data/large.tar &

-The structure of the repos is the same as for librispeech:
+The structure of the archives is the same as for librispeech:

     dataset_name/speakerID/file_name/